vtex/shoreline/packages/admin-ui-docs/docs/components/text-area.md

 ## Props

-It also receives all props of `textarea` JSX element.
+It also accepts all props of `textarea` JSX element.

 | Name         | Type                                          | Description                                  | Required | Default   |
 | ------------ | --------------------------------------------- | -------------------------------------------- | -------- | --------- |